RutledgePaulV/godep-vendor-builder/README.md

 ```

-Package your binary in a docker container for transport:
+Define a next-to-nothing docker container for transport:
 ```dockerfile

 FROM scratch